Skip to content

 • handle SSR payload

-• expose the useStore composable typed according to the model (from the rstore folder).
+• expose the useStore composable typed according to the collection (from the rstore folder).

 1. Install rstore and add it to the Nuxt config: